-November 16, 2020 - Letter from the General Manager
+March 18, 2021 - Letter from the General Manager

-• To report a sewer or water emergency call (530) 546-4212, 24 hours a day, 7 days a week.
+As always, if you need to report a sewer or water emergency, please call (530) 546-4212, 24 hours a day, 7 days a week.

 On behalf of the NTPUD Board of Directors and staff, I want to extend a heartfelt thank you to our fellow utility and recreation district staff and all essential employees throughout the North Lake Tahoe region.
 Thank you to our local doctors, nurses, first responders, grocery store workers, teachers, and everyone who has worked tirelessly and selflessly to keep our community safe and open.

 Although the last 12 months have presented impossible choices for our community and unprecedented challenges, there are brighter days ahead.

 In the coming months, I look forward to sharing more about the infrastructure improvements we have scheduled in 2021 to ensure your safe and reliable water and sewer services, as well as new and exciting recreation opportunities and facility upgrades.

 Bradley A. Johnson, P.E.